2567910/Feed/README.md

 * In this Project, Jasmine testing Suite was Used to Test for Various Conditions & Functionality.
 * The Initial Feed Reader & Integrated Testing Suite was Provided by Udacity.
 * This Project is a Part of Front End NanoDegree by Udacity.
+* Wrote Tests Suites to Test The Functionality Tests & Behaviour Changes

 #### How to View